LayerXcom/cordage/README.md

 - P4: Feature to import Tx finalized in Corda into Ethereum

 Data verification
-- V1: Feature to verify Tx / Event imported at P3 and to verify finality of Ethereum block linked to Tx / Event
+- V1: Feature to verify Ethereum Tx, Event and Block imported at P3 and to verify finality of Block
 - V2: Feature to verify Tx value imported at P4 and to verify finality of Corda Tx

 ### Implementation status